HL7/smart-app-launch/input/pages/index.md

 ### Considerations for PKCE Support
 All SMART apps SHOULD support Proof Key for Code Exchange (PKCE), and public client SMART apps SHALL support PKCE.
 PKCE is a standardized, cross-platform technique for public clients to mitigate the threat of authorization code interception.
 PKCE is described in [IETF RFC 7636](https://tools.ietf.org/html/rfc7636).
 SMART requires the `S256` `code_challenge_method`.
 The `plain` method is not supported.

+### Related reading

+Implementers can review the [OAuth Security Topics](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-16) guidance from IETF as a collection of Best Current Practices.

+Some resources shared with apps following this IG may be considered [Patient Sensitive](http://hl7.org/fhir/security.html#Patient); implementers should review the Core FHIR Specification's [Security Page](http://hl7.org/fhir/security.html) for additional security and privacy considerations.

 ## Registering a SMART App with an EHR